cloudposse/docs/content/glossary/infrastructure.md

 ---
 # Use use `,` to separate multiple terms; use `!` to exclude a term from matching
 title: Infrastructure
+terms:
-term: infrastructure
+- infrastructure
+- !AWS Infrastructure
 excerpt: "Everything that supports running your software"
 ---
-Everything that supports running your software
+Everything that supports running your software.